aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 `ruleName` mandatory attribute specifying the name of the rule you wan to run.

 `Attributes` optional list of attribute you wan to pass as input argument in to the rule.
+Supports [attribute replacement](#attribute-replacement-pattern) in entry values.

 ### RunScript